velara3/Radii8/README.md

 Radii8
 ======

 An online and desktop design, develop and debug tool for creating graphic designs, websites, prototypes and applications.
-It plugs in to Wordpress for storage and retrieval.
-It could be adapted to create themes easily.
+The online version connects to Wordpress and Wordpress MU for storage and retrieval.
+It can be adapted to create themes easily (maybe 1-3 weeks of work).
+The desktop version should eventually reference local files and projects.

 It uses the Flex SDK as underlying framework (for both the IDE and when publishing an application).
-It may in the future publish to other technologies such.
+It can generate MXML, HTML and Android XML.
+It may in the future publish to other technologies.

 Home page:
  - About - http://www.radii8.com/blog/?page_id=2.